josephh/cheats/docker.md

-# Docker cheat sheet -
+# Docker cheat sheet

+## Build a docker image
+## Build applying the instructions in a local dockerfile, incorporating everything in the local folder
+docker build -t author:0.9.1

 ## Debugging
 > The exit code from docker run gives information about why the container failed to run or why it exited.
 When docker run exits with a non-zero code, the exit codes follow the chroot standard, see https://docs.docker.com/edge/engine/reference/run/#exit-status